stefanzmf/sublimentz/readme.md

 All you need to do is to copy all files into `%appdata%\Sublime Text 2\Packages` folder (on Windows) or `/Users/USERNAME/Library/Application Support/Sublime Text 2` (on Mac)

+Btw, don't expect very descriptive commits.
+I'm just using git more as a backup AND share, not viceversa.

 So...
 Enjoy :)